bitevo/es-enumtype/README.md

 # Enum Type for ECMAScript

 This enum type implementation focuses on elegance of code, avoids unnecessary features and ambiguity.
-Thus things like nested enum will never implemented.
+Thus things like nested enum will never be implemented.

 ## Installation